lwz7512/gitbook/README.md

 > root property MUST BE `./docs` currently!

-if you create chinese content ,add "language": "zh" below the "root": "./docs"
+if you create chinese content, add "language": "zh" below the "root": "./docs"

 2. MOVE all the content into `./docs` directory include README.md, SUMMARY.md ....